cthit/misc/README.md

 _tentor.js_     | phantomjs script for downloading information about courses at Chalmers _LDAP/dump_ldap.sh_  | Create a tar.gz file of ldap data and config.
-_pushover-github.rb_   | Script for parsing and pushing GitHub events to Pushover -quote.py_   | Script grabbing latest quote of the day from http://www.quotationspage.com/
+_pushover-github.rb_   | Script for parsing and pushing GitHub events to Pushover _quote.py_   | Script grabbing latest quote of the day from http://www.quotationspage.com/

 ## Miscellany